 Now that you have your new air filter in place, you can replace the grille or cover (making sure it’s securely in place).
 Then head over to your thermostat or the breaker box and turn your heating system on, now you’re ready to rock!

 We hope this information will help you this winter.
 Stay on top of home maintenance routines ahead of colder weather.
 And if you need help, you can always schedule a winter furnace tune-up and inspection that will ensure your home’s heating system is running strong through the frigid winter months.

 Schedule Your Winter Furnace Tune-Up with Service Today 24/7

-Serving the entire Twin Cities metro area, Service Today is a trusted source for emergency furnace repairs and HVAC maintenance services.
+Serving the entire Twin Cities metro area, Service Today is a trusted source for emergency furnace repairs and heating & air conditioning maintenance services.
 We also offer emergency plumbing, conduct boiler maintenance, and whole-home rewiring at affordable prices.
 Receive regular maintenance as a member of our SHAPE Membership program and call (888) 409-9784 to schedule your heater tune-up appointment today!